 With the introduction of Goods and Service Tax (GST), various segments of the market were restructured.
 The yellow metal commonly called Gold was impacted too.
 The product cycle of Gold attracts GST rates at different levels.
-Be it manufacturing or purchasing, GST is applicable.
+Be it manufacturing or purchasing, GST on gold purchase and GST on jewellery is applicable.

 The government has notified that GST will be levied at 3% on gold purchased.
 However, this GST rate will vary depending on the type of gold, the mode of trade (domestic/imports) and the sectors (unorganised or organised) involved.